oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 **A Note on YAML**

 kubectl can also take JSON input as well as YAML.
-Personally I think that using any data format (including YAML) where whitespace is sensitive and defines the structure is just asking for trouble (get an extra space to many or too few and you'de completely changed what you're trying to do) so my preference would be to use JSON.
+Personally I think that using any data format (including YAML) where whitespace is sensitive and defines the structure is just asking for trouble (get an extra space to many or too few and you've completely changed what you're trying to do) so my preference would be to use JSON.
 However (to be fair) JSON is a lot more verbose compared to YAML and the syntax can also lead to problems (though I think that a reasonable JSON editor will be a lot better than a YAML editor at finding problems and helping you fix them)

 Sadly (for me at least) YAML has been pretty widely adopted for use with Kubernetes, so for the configuration files we're using here I've used YAML, if you'd like to convert them to JSON however please feel free :-)